Sofiane Djeffal: D.C. United

 On 11 January 2022, Djeffal was drafted in the second round with the 36th overall pick for D.C.
 United in the 2022 MLS SuperDraft.
 After impressing in preseason training, he signed a contract with United on 25 February 2022.

 On 26 February 2022, Djeffal made his professional debut for United, coming on in the final 26 minutes in a 3–0 win over Charlotte FC.

 Following the 2022 season, his contract option was declined by D.C.
 United.

 Austin FC

 On 17 November 2022, Djeffal was selected by Austin FC with the first pick in the MLS Re-Entry Draft Stage 1.
 He made his debut for the club on March 25, 2023, coming on as a substitution in the second half against the Colorado Rapids.

 On 21 May 2023, Djeffal made his first start for Austin, replacing Jhojan Valencia in central midfield.
 On November 17, 2023, Austin FC announced they would not exercise the 2024 option for Djeffal.

 Lexington SC

 Djeffal transferred to Lexington SC on 6 January 2025, ahead of the club's first season competing in the USL Championship.

+New Mexico United

+On 26 January 2026, New Mexico United announced they had signed Djeffal to a contract for the 2026 USL Championship season.